mseaman26/Employee-Info-Tracker-/README.md

     }
     return cardString
 ```
-## Learning points from this project
+## Key Learning points from this project
-- This was my first experience with Test Driven Developement.
+- This was my first experience with Test Driven Development.
 I learned the value of it and look forward to using it more
 - This was my first project involving classes and subclasses.
 Another very useful tool
-- Modularization and separatio of concerns.
+- Modularization and separation of concerns.
 Keeping code organized by having modules in separate files that can be imported

 ## -By Michael Seaman